realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 When entering a crowded field of applicants

 Many people agree that no cover letter is better than a poorly written one!
 Even if a cover letter has no obvious errors, submitting a few paragraphs with very general statements isn’t going to help you that much.
 Before you write a cover letter, follow these steps to ensure you create a meaningful one.

+Step 1: Research the company or organization
+You can find out a lot about a company from these methods:

+Browse the company’s website

+Follow the company on social media including LinkedIn

+Perform a search on the company’s financial standing and investors, if applicable

+Perform a search on the company’s known competitors

+Ask your relatives, friends, and colleagues what they know about the company